tomasriba/Solidity_Letter_of_credit/README.md

-In this Solidity project, I developed a Smart Contract that simulates a letter of credit.
+In this Solidity project, I developed a Smart Contract that simulates a letter of credit, reducing costs and time.

-The model has one Exporter and the Issuing Bank, which deploys the SC on the buyer's request.
-The documents must be submitted by the exporter and validated by the Issuing Bank.
+The model has one Exporter and the Issuing Bank, which deploys the Smart Contract on the buyer's request.
+The documents must be encrypted using IFPS and submitted by the exporter, so the Issuing Bank can validate them.

 This code was developed for a Master's Degree project about Blockchain in International Commerce (https://openaccess.uoc.edu/bitstream/10609/146956/3/tribabTFM0622memoria.pdf)